 I first looked at the Road Chief website after seeing the high praise in the Wall Street Journal.
 I remember going to the website and poring over the photos and diagrams, trying to figure out exactly how this was all put together and worked.
-The website piqued my interest and prompted me to pick up the phone, but really what sold us on the Road Chief were our interactions with the Road Chief team on the phone and at the factory – and, of course, seeing it in person.
+The website piqued my interest and prompted me to pick up the phone, but really what sold us on the Road Chief were our interactions with the Road Chief team on the phone and at the Workshop and Design Center – and, of course, seeing it in person.

 When looking for the perfect travel trailer, here are a few of the criteria that were most important to us:

 Needless to say, the Road Chief hits all the highlights.